While eyewitnesses can benefit your car accident case, it’s important to understand that some individuals may not be considered credible eyewitnesses.

 If you have been involved in a St. Louis car accident, it is highly recommended that you speak with an experienced St. Louis car accident attorney as soon as possible.
 The sooner you speak with an attorney, the sooner they can begin helping you to collect evidence to build a strong case and protect your right to compensation.
 An experienced attorney can also help you identify credible eyewitnesses and use their statements to support your claim.

-At The Hoffmann Law Firm, L.L.C. we have over 20 years of experience protecting the rights of injured car accident victims.
+At The Hoffmann Law Firm, L.L.C. we have 25 years of experience protecting the rights of injured car accident victims.
 Give us a call today for a free case evaluation.

 Free Consultation with a St. Louis Car Accident Lawyer